Aussies and Kiwis Contracting in London Affected

 What Will Be The Impact?

 How will changes impact the contract market?
 What are the options for contractors?
 What does this mean for Aussies and Kiwis contracting in London?

-To find out more, join our webinar on 3 December 2019.
+To find out more, join our next webinar on 12 January 2021.